What is self-regulation?

 I’m in an ongoing battle with my lazy self over my physical fitness.
 I go regularly, but I am always keen to talk myself out of it.
 I know that starting very early in the morning works best for me, but I am very good at making excuses not to go.
 There are always more enjoyable things to do.

 The most important trick for me is to first begin to manipulate my environment to make it harder for me to create excuses.
-I set two or three alarm clocks at five-minute alarm gaps.
-The alarms are tuned with my most hated radio station.
-I place them physically out of reach so I must get up to turn them off.
+First, I set two or three alarm clocks at five-minute alarm gaps.
+Second, I tune the alarms with my most hated radio station.
+Finally, I place the clocks physically out of reach so I must get up to turn them off.

 I also set out my gym bag and all my bits and bobs ready to go by the front door.
-Plus, my gym clothes are laid out right next to the bed.
+Plus, I lay out my gym clothes right next to the bed.
 Moreover, I’ll even check the driveway route for my car is clear.
 No easy excuses.

 There are so many options

-I’m outsourcing my self-regulation.
+I’m effectively outsourcing my self-regulation.
 I’m making it easier to do the right thing.

 Now let willpower work its real self-regulation magic for you